Applied Mechanical Engineering BSc (Hons) top-upStudy level: Undergraduate

 This module aims to develop and enhance the understanding, knowledge and application of process improvement approaches.
 There will be some emphasis on the motor industry because the industry is at the forefront of competitive manufacturing developments.

 This module aims to identify and appraise business and functional strategic options around new product introduction and select the most appropriate for the business to enhance performance, productivity and lead to consumer/customer satisfaction.

 The individual final year project is an important part of any engineering course.
-The general aims of the project are to give the student a realistic exercise in the practice of engineering at a professional level, and to be a vehicle for integrating the knowledge gained in several subject areas of the degree course.
-It will also provide opportunities for the student to develop their personal qualities such as initiative, imagination, creativity, communication, organisation, employ IT effectively and solve non-routine problems.
+The general aims of the project are to give you a realistic exercise in the practice of engineering at a professional level, and to be a vehicle for integrating the knowledge gained in several subject areas of the degree course.
+It will also provide opportunities for you to develop your personal qualities such as initiative, imagination, creativity, communication, organisation, employ IT effectively and solve non-routine problems.

 This module provides an understanding of fundamental principles through theory, experiment and computational analysis.
-This allows students to appreciate and validate the basic behaviour through theory and practical, and then predict and optimise behaviour using computational analysis techniques.
+This allows you the opportunity to appreciate and validate the basic behaviour through theory and practical, and then predict and optimise behaviour using computational analysis techniques.